aktive/hakboard/README.md

 While some of these examples are elongated and over-managed, it serves to illustrate the possibilities of a tightly-coupled project management system with Home Assistant.

 ## Interesting, but why Kanboard?
-It's tiny, free, fast (both client and server-side), highly customizable, supports branding and themes (including mobile responsive themes), plugins, has an active community, a well maintained [repo](https://github.com/kanboard/kanboard) and an official [Docker image](https://hub.docker.com/r/kanboard/kanboard).
+It's tiny, free, fast (both client and server-side), highly customizable, supports branding and themes (including mobile responsive themes), plugins and an official [Docker image](https://hub.docker.com/r/kanboard/kanboard).
 The Docker image does not require a separate database as it ships with SQLite.
 It has sensible defaults and pre-configured board layouts so it's running in minutes, not hours or painful weekends.

 **Notes**
 * You need access to an existing Kanboard installation, HAKboard does not install Kanboard for you.